 Pricing

-Five9 pricing offers four paid plans — Core, Premium, Optimum, and Ultimate — ranging from $149 to $229 per month.
-There is no free plan nor free trial available, so those interested should start with the Core plan to see if they want to continue/upgrade their subscription.
+Five9 pricing offers five paid plans — Digital, Core, Plus, Pro, and Enterprise — ranging from $119 to well over $159 monthly, per agent.
+There is no free plan nor free trial available, so those interested should start with the Core of Digital plan to see if they want to continue/upgrade their subscription.
+Wallboard are included with Five9's Performance Dashboard add-on.

 Talkdesk